naturalis/kiore-project/README.md

 	- Checked the HWE p-values and ran a Bonferroni test
 	- Removed samples with issues identified by the HWE analysis
 	- Double checked for monomorphic SNP columns
-b.
-NeighborNet_Treebuilding.Rmd and .pdf: Created a file to open in SplitsTree, in order to generate a NeighborNet network and export a genetic distance matrix.
+2. NeighborNet_Treebuilding.Rmd and .pdf: Created a file to open in SplitsTree, in order to generate a NeighborNet network and export a genetic distance matrix.
-c.
-Mantel_test.Rmd and .pdf: Generated a geographical distance matrix of distances between all islands where Pacific rats were sampled.
+3. Mantel_test.Rmd and .pdf: Generated a geographical distance matrix of distances between all islands where Pacific rats were sampled.
 Loaded the genetic distance matrix produced in SplitsTree and then used both matrices to run a Mantel test.
-d.
-Heterozygosity_test.Rmd and .pdf:
+4. Heterozygosity_test.Rmd and .pdf:

 ____